Aesthetic context of the times Click here

 Major Thomas Mitchell

-On Major Thomas Mitchell’s first expedition in 1831-2 between Cumberland and Northumberland, The scenery is fine on those broad and placid waters, sheltered by over-hanging cliffs, 600 feet in height.
+Major Thomas Mitchell was the New South Wales Surveyor-General from 1828 until his death in 1855.
+He was knighted in 1839 for his contributions to exploration.
+On his first expedition in 1831-2 between Cumberland and Northumberland, The scenery is fine on those broad and placid waters, sheltered by over-hanging cliffs, 600 feet in height.
 Near Peel’s River, the herds of cattle browsing in the distance, added pastoral beauty… He later entered an extensive valley, beyond which, I could just perceive …, a majestic chain of mountains extending to the westward.
 I never felt less love for the picturesque that at that time, for grand as the outline was, I could perceive no opening by which I could hope to cross it (Mitchell, 1839).

 Near the Namoi River, a beautiful open country lay at its base, … we beheld, for the first time, that fine country… the great range itself formed a sublime horizon on the east, some of the summits having very remarkably pointed or castellated forms (Mitchell, 1839).

 Mitchell appreciated the Gwydir River, Trees of great magnitude give a grandness of character to any landscape, but especially to river scenery.
 The blue gum luxuriates on the margin of rivers, and grows in such situations to an enormous size.
 Out from the Gwydir the country was beautifully variegated with clumps of picturesque trees.
 Later, he was on a beautiful plain; covered with shining verdure, and ornamented with trees, which, although ‘dropt in nature’s careless haste,’ gave the country the appearance of an extensive park (Mitchell, 1839).
 (The quote is from a poem, Verses Written With A Pencil Over the Chimney-piece in the Parlour of the Inn at Kenmore, Taymouth, by Robbie Burns, 1787.)

 Mitchell, 1839 Part of New South Wales from the summit of Jellore